-THE GATE HOTEL KAMINARIMON by HULIC, which opened in 2012 and is directly operated by Hulic group, has been awarded one star in the Michelin Guide for six consecutive years since 2013, and thus stable operation has been secured.
-In addition to THE GATE HOTEL TOKYO which will open in December 2018 in the Ginza/Yurakucho district, we are currently promoting development projects of GATE HOTEL, the redevelopment of the site of the former Rissei Elementary School in Kyoto City and Ryogoku River Center Development Project.
+THE GATE HOTEL KAMINARIMON by HULIC, which opened in 2012 and is directly operated by the Hulic Group, has been awarded one star in the Michelin Guide for six consecutive years since 2013, and thus stable operation has been secured.

+In addition to THE GATE HOTEL TOKYO which opened in December 2018 in the Ginza/Yurakucho district, we are currently promoting development projects of THE GATE HOTEL, the redevelopment of the site of the former Rissei Elementary School in Kyoto City and Ryogoku River Center Development Project by Tokyo Metropolitan Government and Sumida Ward.